KentStateWeb/rwd/_assignments/html2.md

 ---

 You've been tasked with creating a landing page for Kent State's Destination Kent State program.
-Using the content and instructions below, create this webpage on CodePen using sementic markup.
+Using the content and instructions below, create this webpage on CodePen using semantic markup.
 Do not worry about presentation for this assignment.

 This is an individual assignment, and it will be turned in via Blackboard Learn.